Garmin Edge 830 Review

 The thing to keep in mind about most of these advanced touchscreen models is that their screens still don't like water.
 A little rain or sweat and conductivity tends to go all screwy.
 For the Edge 830, the best thing to do might be to put your screen in battery saver, so the display turns off, or to remove the head unit and put it in the plastic Ziploc you keep in your jersey pocket (we all know better than to leave home without a Ziploc, right?).

-It's true that the Edge 830 comes with a premium, but it's also true that it's chock-full of premium features that are worth that price if you're a serious rider or do a ton of exploring in unfamiliar areas.
+It's true that the Edge 830 comes at a premium, but it's also true that it's chock-full of premium features that are worth that price if you're a serious rider or do a ton of exploring in unfamiliar areas.
 If you're looking for a basic GPS bike computer, there might be some other models out there that will get you on the map and rolling, but if you have the extra cash to drop, you might as well pay up and get the Edge 830.
+Don't need or want the touchscreen?
+Save some money and check out the Garmin Edge 530 which is nearly identical to the 830 but with a button-only interface.

 The Edge 830 is undoubtedly one of the best GPS bike computers out today.
 It's not the most expensive and might not have as much interactivity as top-end models like the Edge 1030.
-Still, it's the right computer for most serious riders who need a functional device with a decent amount of bells and whistles.
+Still, it's the right computer for most serious riders who need a functional device with plenty of bells and whistles.
 It's not going to analyze soil samples or survey property lines, but it's perfect if you're out there trying to find new local routes using heatmaps, not get lost when you're exploring new areas and looking to collect good performance and biometric data like speed, power, heart rate, VO2 max, water loss, and an array of exertion metrics.
-And did we mention it's a touchscreen?
-It's an incredibly simple device to use on the road when you'd rather not stop by the side of the road to cycle through a bunch of different screens to adjust navigation or metric displays.
 We named this our Editor's Choice because it quickly became our go-to computer, and we suspect it will be the same for most other riders.